-This gentle book helps you find forgiveness in yourself for deciding to end curative treatment.
+Beginner's Guide to the End is a gentle book that helps you find forgiveness in yourself for deciding to end curative treatment.
 It reframes your situation so you know that you aren’t waiting to die.
 Instead, you’re giving yourself the best quality of life possible for whatever time you have left.

 Hospice & Palliative Care Books for Nurses, Doctors, and Students

 Many doctors are trained to keep an emotional distance from patients in order to provide the best care.
 While objectivity is important, people are beginning to realize that compassionate care is equally integral to treating patients.
 These books can help advise medical professionals from multiple disciplines.

 11. Hospice and Palliative Medicine Handbook: A Clinical Guide by Susan Bodtke and Kathy Ligon